CaterpillarStudyGroup/ImportantArticles/src/Spring-It-OnTheGameDeveloper'sSpring-Roll-Call.md

 Unlike the original presentation which uses a polynomial to blend out the offset over a specific period, a spring does not provide a fixed blend time and can easily overshoot.
 However the exponential decay does mean it tends to look smooth and blends out to something negligible at a very fast rate.
 In addition, since there is no need to remember the last transition time the code is very simple, and because we use the `decay_spring_damper_exact` variant of the spring it can be made exceptionally fast, in particular when all the blends for the different bones use the same `halflife` and `dt` to update.

-This is exactly the method we use for switching between animations in our Motion Matching implementation as demonstrated in [spring-damper](https://www.daniel-holden.com/page/learned-motion-matching) Learned Motion Matching.
+This is exactly the method we use for switching between animations in our Motion Matching implementation as demonstrated in [Learned Motion Matching](https://www.daniel-holden.com/page/learned-motion-matching).

 ---